xmapst/go-rabbitmq/README.md

 A wrapper of [rabbitmq/amqp091-go](https://github.com/rabbitmq/amqp091-go) that provides reconnection logic and sane defaults.
 Hit the project with a star if you find it useful ⭐

-Wrapper of [rabbitmq/amqp091-go](https://github.com/rabbitmq/amqp091-go) that provides reconnection logic and sane defaults.
-Hit the project with a star if you find it useful ⭐

 [![](https://godoc.org/github.com/xmapst/go-rabbitmq?status.svg)](https://godoc.org/github.com/xmapst/go-rabbitmq)![Deploy](https://github.com/xmapst/go-rabbitmq/workflows/Tests/badge.svg)

 ## Motivation